Huntington Township, Luzerne County, Pennsylvania: History

 Huntington Township is located in western Luzerne County.
 This area is also known as the Wyoming Valley.
 In 1762, the Susquehanna Company attempted to settle the land.
 Company executives, who employed rough six hundred people from Windham County, Connecticut during this time, sent a number of their personnel to the modern-day counties of Luzerne, Lackawanna, Wyoming, Bradford, and Susquehanna to resettle there.
 Conflict with Native Americans in the region ensued, causing delays in those plans, which were also delayed further by the Revolutionary War (from 1775 to 1783).

 The first settler, John Franklin, came from Connecticut as one of the Susquehanna landowners.
 He was soon followed by the families of Levi Seward, Nathaniel Goss, Abraham Hess, and Reuben Culver (all of whom were influential settlers in Huntington Township).

 Finally, following the Revolutionary War, under the acts of the General Assembly of Pennsylvania passed in 1799, Huntington Township was created along with seventeen other certified townships in the counties of Luzerne, Lackawanna, Wyoming, Bradford, and Susquehanna.

 Previous to the acts of the Assembly, Huntington Township was known as Bloomingdale Township and considered part of Connecticut.
 However, in 1799, once the township was inducted into Luzerne County, Bloomingdale Township was renamed Huntington Township after Samuel Huntington (one of the original signers of the Declaration of Independence).

 Notable architectural features

 The Bittenbender Covered Bridge was listed on the National Register of Historic Places in 1980.

 Geography

 According to the United States Census Bureau, the township has a total area of 74.4 km2, of which 73.8 km2 is land and 0.6 km2, or 0.85%, is water.
 Most of the township is made up of small farming communities (e.g., Cambra, Harveyville, Huntington Mills, and Waterton).
 It is bordered to the south by Huntington Mountain.
 Huntington Creek flows through the center of the municipality.
 The only major route in the township is PA 239.

+Waterton, Pennsylvania is a hamlet in the township.